Not everyone that does a GORUCK event will have that same pack.

 I bought this bag in 2009 from an Army Surplus store for more than they advertise here on Amazon.
 Worth every penny.
 I saw it in person before buying so the surprise was not the lack of size, it was the ACTUAL size once you filled her.
 The Maxpedition Falcon-II Backpack expands in just the right way to make everything from 72hrs worth of clothing to my 15 inch laptop fit.
 The bag fits fully packed under the seat of a larger airliner.
 The load is comfortable, and with the external compression straps I’ve stuffed the bag but also held jackets, a tent and a water bottle.
 The Molle attachments are great because I can add additional compartments, bags, firearm magazine pouches.

-I’ve been on multiple deployments and even more travels around the world with this bag and I do not fear it will ever break.
+I’ve been on several deployments overseas with the military and even more travels around the world with this bag and I do not fear it will ever break.
 The bottom is a rubberized/coated plastic and cordura.
 It does not have drainage holes.
 However, there is a water bladder pocket that is great for putting things you might fear could be pick pocketed or you want to hide, and it does have drain holes in case your bladder ruptures.

 Maxpedition pack review